 - On long-distance buses within Malaga’s Metropolitan Area.

-- On local buses in Malaga, Alhaurin de la Torre and Benalmadena.
+- On local buses in Malaga, Alhaurin de la Torre, Benalmadena and Rincon de la Victoria.

 - On Renfe’s suburban train service – the card can be used to purchase tickets (single and return only) from the machines located inside the train stations.